 - Species: Several including B. coprophila, B. difformis, B. impatiens, B. odoriphaga

-- + Identification of fungus gnats
+- + Identification

 Adults: Adults of fungus gnats are tiny about 3-4 mm long, blackish to grayish in colored flies with clear wings.
 They look like small mosquitoes with long slender legs and segmented antennae.
 Adults are attracted to light but generally you find them flying around potted plants especially near to potting media and compost.